THE SIP.tech SUB-IRRIGATION SYSTEM

 Why?
 The wicking medium is necessary to help absorb water from your gardens reservoir up into the soil above, through capillary action.

 How much?
-Add a scoop (approx 400mL) of wicking medium to fill the center contact point of each GardenWell.
+Add a scoop (approximately 400mL) of wicking medium to fill the center contact point of each SIP.tech.

 What?
 Suitable wicking mediums include:

 Why?
 To be successful in your garden, it all starts with growing in a strong foundation of organic soil to keep you producing nutritious vegetables year after year.

 How Much?
 Each square foot of your garden holds about 25 Litres of soil.
 Fill the garden to the top of the cedar edge, as the soil will settle down an inch or so after installation to the depth of the inside foodsafe liner.

 What?
 We recommend using high-quality organic Container Blend or Potting Mix such as Container Complete by Sea Soil or MySoil Organic Potting Mix, available at local nurseries or GardenWorks locations.
 To build your own lightweight, nutrient rich soil see our recipes below.

 - 1 part organic compost or well-rotted mushroom manure